Attachment theory: Ethology

 One of the main lessons Bowlby drew from ethology was the importance of the direct observation of animals in their 'home' environments to scientific theory-building.
-Thus he constantly stressed the advantages of basing his theory of infancy on verifiable observations of babies' action patterns, rather than psychoanalytic reconstruction of their fantasy lives.
+Thus, he constantly stressed the advantages of basing his theory of infancy on verifiable observations of babies' action patterns, rather than psychoanalytic reconstruction of their fantasy lives.
 After Bowlby's attention was drawn to ethology in the early 1950s by reading Konrad Lorenz's work, he imported several ethological concepts into attachment theory including fixed action patterns, instincts and later, behavioural systems.
-He also took from ethology the importance of recognizing the evolutionary origins of human social behaviour, particularly in infants.
+He also drew on ethology to emphasize the importance of recognizing the evolutionary origins of human social behaviour, particularly in infants.

-Initially Bowlby imported the ethological concepts of imprinting and critical periods into his theory.
+Initially, Bowlby imported the ethological concepts of imprinting and critical periods into his theory.
 He was particularly impressed by Konrad Lorenz's findings about imprinting in ducklings and goslings.
 So he hypothesised that there was a sensitivity period during which this attachment system best operated, lasting from six weeks to twelve months of age.
 However, over time, research proved there were more differences than similarities between attachment behaviours in human babies and imprinting in waterbirds, so the analogy was dropped.

 Cybernetics

 The theory of control systems (cybernetics), developing during the 1930s and 1940s, influenced Bowlby's thinking.
 The young child's need for proximity to the attachment figure was seen as balancing homeostatically with the need for exploration.
-(Bowlby compared this process to physiological homeostasis whereby, for example, blood pressure is kept within limits).
+(Bowlby compared this process to physiological homeostasis, whereby, for example, blood pressure is kept within limits).
 The actual distance maintained by the child would vary as the balance of needs changed.
-For example, the approach of a stranger, or an injury, would cause the child exploring at a distance to seek proximity.
-The child's goal is not an object (the caregiver) but a state; maintenance of the desired distance from the caregiver depending on circumstances.
+For example, the approach of a stranger or an injury would cause the child exploring at a distance to seek proximity.
+The child's goal is not an object (the caregiver) but a state; maintenance of the desired distance from the caregiver, depending on circumstances.

 Cognitive development

-Bowlby's reliance on Piaget's theory of cognitive development gave rise to questions about object permanence (the ability to remember an object that is temporarily absent) in early attachment behaviours.
-An infant's ability to discriminate strangers and react to the mother's absence seemed to occur months earlier than Piaget suggested would be cognitively possible.
+Bowlby's reliance on Piaget's theory of cognitive development raised questions about object permanence (the ability to remember an object that is temporarily absent) in early attachment behaviours.
+An infant's ability to discriminate between strangers and to react to the mother's absence seemed to occur months earlier than Piaget suggested was cognitively possible.
 More recently, it has been noted that the understanding of mental representation has advanced so much since Bowlby's day that present views can be more specific than those of Bowlby's time.